 Why did you decide to become an artist?

 I decided I wanted to be an artist when I was six.
 Looking back, I think this was because I thought I was great at drawing and making.
 There wasn't a lot of planning about what this might mean longer-term.
 The first thing I made that I was really proud of was a flat, paper robot with many internal layers and moving parts which were circular, made from drawing around the inside of sellotape.
-He had a bed-like envelope where he slept and there was a special catch made from brass fastener pin to fix him in.
-Most things I made were characters with lives beyond their obvious two dimensional status.
+He had a bed-like envelope and there was a special catch made from brass fastener pin to fix him in.

 Going to museums confirmed for me that art gave you the greatest feelings, like being dwarfed by the buildings and totally immersed in another place or time.
-I could go to and spend ages looking at just one image like the Sickert at the Fitzwilliam Cambridge (The Garden of Love).
-This image to me was luminous, calming but strange and slightly voyeuristic.
-The tall totem pole in the museum of Anthropology and Archaeology museum was particularly haunting.
+I could go to and spend ages looking at just one image like the Sickert at the Fitzwilliam Museum (The Garden of Love).
+This image to me was luminous, calming but strangely curious.

 As I grew older I realised that art was a way to take time to yourself and soak yourself in your own world.
 This way I could express ideas but also just take time to decipher what a piece of material or drawing could be or mean to me.
 It gives you a focus, even if you made up the focus point yourself.
-When you leave the place where you've been making and show it to an audience you get another set of meanings or feedback.
-Learning how you see things and what other people see - those possible connections inform you.
-It's not just about the audience/artist's perspectives or background but also about the nature and sometimes the ambiguity of visual expression.
 Being an arist has been about identifying the boundaries and expressing through the language you're learning.

 What does your work explore?
 What are you looking for/hoping to find?
 Why is it important?
 What methods do you use to do your work and why?